SamiCh246/Food-Order-Predictor/Report.md

 Model interpretability is a crucial aspect that ensures transparency in the model's decisions.
 In the context of FoodX, the interpretability of the model plays a pivotal role in building user and stakeholder trust.

 ## Considerations for Implementation

-To assess the suitability of implementing the AI-based order prediction system, several key considerations are proposed:

 - **Cost-Benefit Analysis:** A comprehensive analysis should be conducted to calculate cost savings resulting from the implementation of the model.
 It is essential to compare the impact of offering a 10% discount to customers for incorrect predictions against not providing the discount.
 This analysis will help gauge the effectiveness and cost-effectiveness of the model.
 - **Benchmarking:** To determine the actual effectiveness of the model, benchmarking against simple strategies, such as guessing the most popular or expensive dish, is recommended.
 Benchmarking against random guessing reveals that the model's accuracy exceeds a random 1 in 10 chance, indicating the potential benefits of model implementation.